pmkruyen/dearscholar/readme.md

 Respondents’ answers are not only send to a server, but also saved in the DearScholar.
 Respondents can access their previous answers by clicking on completed measurement modules, facilitating respondents to keep track of, and reread their own responses.

 ### Push notifications
-Currently, DearScholar uses Google's Firebase to get the push notifications working.
+DearScholar can be used with Google's Firebase to get the push notifications working *or* alternatively, a private push notification server can be used (using Node.JS for example).
+Contact the main author for advice on setting up such a server.

 ### Additional features
 DearScholar has the capacity to send short in-app messages to specific respondents.
 For example, respondents can be sent thank-you messages to show engagement, small encouragements when respondents have missed a measurement occasions, ask follow up questions, or invited respondents to elaborate on particular answers over the phone or through email.
 These in-app messages are displayed on a separate message screen.
 An envelope icon appears in the app’s status bar when new messages have been sent.
 When respondents have read the message, the researcher is noted.